MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/use-visual-studio-with-codespaces.md

 * Project property pages
 * Authentication options in ASP.NET Core templates
 * Apps that require a GUI to install - Anything that can be installed with the terminal is supported.
 Enabling full screen Live Share to access to GUIs is a current workaround.
-* Any third party installs (PostgreSQL, NoSQL, MongoDB, CosmosDB, Redis, RabbitMQ) - Ability to install on codespaces server is supported through chocolatey installer.
+* Any third-party installs (PostgreSQL, NoSQL, MongoDB, CosmosDB, Redis, RabbitMQ) - Ability to install on codespaces server is supported through chocolatey installer.
 Administration consoles are not accessible.
 (If install requires a restart you may need to restart the codespace.)
 * Managed identities for Azure resources in Visual Studio
 * Intranet resources (private network) - Currently, codespaces won't be able to connect to any resource that requires a VPN.
-* Extensions - No third party extensions are supported when using Codespaces with Visual Studio.
+* Extensions - No extensions are supported when using Codespaces with Visual Studio.

 ### Debugging